 |Dates and times of offering|

 The course has been offered in two block weeks during the first semester of every year since 1999.
 On-campus classes are scheduled to take place during daytime work hours in two block workshop weeks.
-The dates on which the course is offered in a particular year are announced in newspaper advertisements, usually in the Mail & Guardian, however, students may enquire to the course coordinator any time from November.
-Students should be prepared to dedicate these two entire weeks to the course in addition to individual after hours and weekend work.
+The dates on which the course is offered in a particular year are announced in newspaper advertisements, usually in the Mail & Guardian, however, students may inquire to the course coordinator any time from November.
+Students should be prepared to dedicate these two entire weeks to the course in addition to an individual after hours and weekend work.
 While masters students are expected to attend all Wednesday Seminars, certificate students of the course are expected to attend a minimum of eight seminars in the Wednesday seminar series.
 It is advisable to attempt this during the first semester.
 Preparation and assignments take place outside of these periods.
 Finally, a presentation of a research proposal is scheduled later in the year.
-In 2017, the two teaching blocks are scheduled for the full work weeks beginnig Mon 3 April and Tue 18 April, daily from 8:30 to 17:00.

 Topics covered include: * SPSS * Managing research and writing proposals * Philosophy and ethics of social research * Analysis of quantitative data * Group and individual interviews * Epistemological considerations * Observation and participation * Archival research * Getting the best out of the internet * Developing research questions * Considering gender * Sampling * Large scale projects * Linking 'pure' academic and applied research.